- Instructions for Form 1120-H - Introductory Material

 For more information on change of tax year, see the Instructions for Form 1128 and Pub.
 538.

-The association can round off cents to whole dollars on its return and schedules.
-If the association does round to whole dollars, it must round all amounts.
-To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, $1.39 becomes $1 and $2.50 becomes $3).
+You may enter decimal points and cents when completing your return.
+However, you should round off cents to whole dollars on your return, forms, and schedules to make completing your return easier.
+You must either round off all amounts on your return to whole dollars, or use cents for all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+For example, $8.40 rounds to $8 and $8.50 rounds to $9.

-If two or more amounts must be added to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.
+If you have to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.

 The association must pay any tax due in full no later than the due date for filing its tax return (not including extensions).
 Do not include the payment with the tax return.
 However, see Line 24.
 Amount owed, later.